g-dilek/g-dilek/README.md

 - 🌱 I’m currently learning **Unity / C#, Javascript**

+- 🤝 I’m currently working at **Code Ninjas, teaching kids how to make games**

 - 💬 Ask me about **hidden gems from the 90s/00s era of games**

 - ⚡ Fun fact **I was a pediatric nurse for 6 years**